center-for-humans-and-machines/economic_games_chatgpt/README.md

 Additionally, the parameter file includes all factors and language model parameters that are used in the study.
 Parameters used include: (work in progress)

+## Analysis
+- **Analysis 1**: T-test to compare the suggestions sent in DG Sender and in DG Reciprocity.
+- **Analysis 2**: T-test to compare the suggestions sent in DG Sender and in UG Sender.
+- **Analysis 3A**: Z-test to compare whether the likelihood of rejection of unfair offers (i.e., X = 1; X = 2, and X = 3) is higher in the UG Receiver compared to the binary DG.
+- **Analysis 3B**: Linear Probability Model (and logit, probit for robustness) with the choice of the option that gives both agents zero euros as the dependent variable to study whether: (i)  rejection rates are decreasing in the fairness of the offer; and (ii) rejections rates are significantly lower in the binary DG (compared to UG Receiver) for low, but not for high offers (regression will exclude data with X = 10).